 Feel free to share your thoughts and insights, or ask for more details and we will try to provide them as far as we can: fangst@fangst.com.

-We await the conclusions and in the meantime continue sourcing from the same suppliers who confirm that there is no changes in their fishing practices compared to when the fishing was certified.
-Only now quotas for brisling have been reduced by 10%.
+* The certification of brisling (sprats) from the Baltic Sea has recently been suspended as the MSC organization is awaiting documentation to assess continued sustainable fishing.
+According to the latest information we have received, the renewal process is expected to be ended in 2025.
+We await the conclusions and in the mean time we continue sourcing from the same suppliers who confirm that there are no changes in their fishing practices compared to when the fishing was certified.
+Also, quotas for brisling have been reduced by 10%, and now by another 30% to avoid over-fishing.